-The 30% rule in remodeling is a financial guideline suggesting that you should not spend more than 30% of your home's current market value on a single renovation project.
-This principle helps ensure that your investment does not over-improve the property relative to the neighborhood, which can make it difficult to recoup costs upon resale.
-For example, if your home is valued at $400,000, you would limit a kitchen or bathroom remodel to around $120,000.
-Following this rule can protect your long-term equity.
-At Golden Shore Design and Build, we always advise clients to balance their design dreams with smart financial planning, especially in markets like San Diego and Chula Vista where property values vary.
+The 30% rule in remodeling is a general guideline suggesting that you should not spend more than 30% of your home's current value on a single room renovation.
+This principle helps homeowners avoid over-improving their property for the neighborhood, which can make it difficult to recoup the investment upon resale.
+For example, if your home is valued at $400,000, spending more than $120,000 on a kitchen remodel may exceed what local buyers are willing to pay.
+To learn more about balancing upgrades with market value, read our article Are You Over-Improving Your Home For The Neighborhood?.
+At Golden Shore Design and Build, we always advise clients to consider neighborhood comparables before starting major work.

 The most expensive part of a remodel is typically the kitchen, followed closely by the bathroom.
 Within these spaces, the highest costs usually come from cabinetry, countertops, and labor for structural changes.
 For a full home renovation, plumbing and electrical work also rank among the priciest elements due to the need for licensed professionals and permits.
 Flooring and windows can add significant expense as well, especially if you choose premium materials.
 At Golden Shore Design and Build, we always advise clients to budget carefully for these core components.
 For a detailed look at kitchen-specific costs, our internal article The True Cost of a Kitchen Remodel in San Diego (2026): A Complete Financial Breakdown provides a complete financial breakdown to help you plan effectively.